 I had my first bowl of picadillo many years ago at a local Cuban restaurant and it was love at first bite.
-Picadillo is sort of like a sloppy joe with a twist — and a kick.
-If you can manage to get the olives, capers, raisins, and tomatoes all in one bite, you’ll be rewarded with a satisfying salty-sweet flavor that makes this dish unique.
+I once described it as a sort of “sloppy joe with a twist”, but it’s sooo much better than that and deserves a more accurate description.
+Better yet, just make it and let me know what you think.
+If you can manage to get the olives, capers, raisins, and tomatoes all in one bite, you’ll be rewarded with a satisfying salty-sweet flavor that gives this dish its delicious uniqueness.

 INGREDIENTS